belle2/basf2/online_book/analysis/fitting/bat_simple_1d_fit_comparison.rst

 is formulated.

 To run this code, you will need to install BAT with the Cuba library.
-See the intructions in :ref:`bat_install` for how install BAT with Cuba.
+See the intructions in :ref:`bat_installation` for how install BAT with Cuba.

 The Data